TALK TO SALES

 Only monthly rollover is permitted if you're offering an HRA with PeopleKeep.

 HRAs are often confused with health savings accounts (HSAs), but they have their differences.
 An HSA is a tax-advantaged health account for employees covered by an HSA-qualified high deductible health plan (HDHP).
-It can be used for qualified medical expenses, such as medical, dental, and vision care, and prescription drugs.
+Employees can use it on qualified out-of-pocket costs, such as medical, dental, and vision expenses, prescription drugs, and over-the-counter medicine.

 Another significant difference is how you fund the two accounts.
 The money in an HRA is provided solely by the employer.
 With an HSA, both the employer and the employee can contribute to the account.
 Unlike certain HRAs, like an integrated HRA, HSAs have annual contribution limits.